IPMI-ICNS-UKE/TDEntropyDeconvolution/docs/General/3-examples.md

   }
 }
 ```
 will result in 9 deconvolved time series.
-Note that here, there is also a region of interest cut out to process,
-since the entire time series would be too large to be processed all at once.